MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-explicit-proxy.md

 ## Restrictions and limitations

-- This solution leverages Azure Firewall Explicit Proxy as a forward proxy.
+- This solution uses Azure Firewall Explicit Proxy as a forward proxy.
 The Explicit Proxy feature doesn't support TLS Inspection.
 - TLS certificates can't be applied to the Azure Firewall Explicit Proxy.
-- This solution can't yet be used in conjunction with [Arc gateway](arc-gateway.md).
+- This solution can't yet be used with [Arc gateway](arc-gateway.md).
 - This solution isn't supported yet by Azure Local or Azure Arc VMs running in Azure Local.

 ## How the Azure Firewall Explicit Proxy feature works

 Azure Arc agents can utilize a forward proxy to connect to Azure services.
-The Azure Firewall Explicit Proxy feature enables you to leverage an Azure Firewall within your virtual network (VNet) as the forward proxy for your Connected Machine agents.
+The Azure Firewall Explicit Proxy feature enables you to use an Azure Firewall within your virtual network (VNet) as the forward proxy for your Connected Machine agents.
 As the Azure Firewall Explicit Proxy operates within your private VNet, and you have a secure connection to it via ExpressRoute or Site-to-Site VPN, all Azure Arc traffic can be routed to its intended destination within the Microsoft network without requiring any public internet access.

 :::image type="content" source="media/arc-explicit-proxy/arc-explicit-proxy-overview.png" alt-text="Diagram showing the components and flow of the Azure Firewall Explicit Proxy." lightbox="media/arc-explicit-proxy/arc-explicit-proxy-overview.png":::